 A: We investigated this possibility and there isn’t enough separation of water from the residence halls to make it feasible to identify a specific building as having an issue.
 The County is satisfied with twice weekly testing, especially for this fall.

 Q: Whom should we contact for exemptions from vaccination?

-A: Contact the Division of Student Affairs or VP for Student Affairs Anna Gonzalez.
+A: Contact the Division of Student Affairs office.
 Depending on the type of exemption requested, we may ask you to also speak with Dr. Jindall, the director of Student Health Services.

 Q: If not vaccinated, can you live in residence halls?

 A: Yes, but we will have some additional requirements.
 Students who are unvaccinated will have to adhere to including twice weekly required testing.

 Q: What kind of vaccines will HMC accept?

 A: Any vaccine that has received approval from the United States or the World Health Organization will be accepted.
 Students who have questions about a specific vaccine may contact the Division of Student Affairs.

 Q: Will HMC provide vaccines for those not vaccinated already?